geerc/www/gkapfham/_posts/2014-06-12-Schema-Testing.md

 In this important area of testing for relational database schemas, there are many challenges that researchers and developers need to address.
-Some recent advances in this field have focused on automatically generating test data to exercise the constraints with the database schema and assessing the effectiveness of the generated data through the use of mutation analysis.
+Some recent advances in this field have focused on automatically generating test data to exercise the constraints in the database schema and assessing the effectiveness of the generated data through the use of mutation analysis.

 The paper {% cite Kapfhammer2013 %} introduces a search-based technique for generating database table data with the intention of exercising the integrity constraints placed on table columns.
 The testing tool described in this paper,